revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

  ---

-13. Which one is used to provide a unique name for every object in python?
+13.Which one is used to provide a unique name for every object in python?
 What are the different types available in python?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)